 Arches National Park

-Rock art that’s been chipped, pecked or etched into the surface of a rock, probably with quartz, is called a petroglyph.
+Rock art that’s been chipped, pecked, or etched into the surface of a rock, probably with quartz, is called a petroglyph.
 Art, painted on a flat rock surface, is called a pictograph.
 Mixing local minerals, and combining them with oils, gave long-ago people colored pigments to paint with.
 We believe their brushes were made from yucca and animal hair.
-Remaining pictographs are rare.

 The best examples of pictographs are deep in underground caves.
 Wiggle into one of these caves on your belly.
 You have never experienced such total and absolute darkness.
-Eventually, the world opens up.
-You are finally able to stand.
+Eventually, the world opens up, and you are able to stand.
 And there, on dim walls, are massive, magnificent animals, hunters, and images of childbirth.
 The black and red dyes are still vivid.

 Some rock art in the Southwest’s canyon country is several thousand years old, made by people of the Mesquite Flat Culture, from 3,000 BC to 1 AD.
 Most rock art was created by people from the Fremont and Anasazi cultures—they lived from 600 AD to 1,200 AD.
 This marks those who made this art as being ancient.
-But imagine this: Rock art with the same symbols is seen in Australia . . . and was created 40,000 year ago.
+Imagine this: Rock art with the same symbols is seen in Australia and was created 60,000 years ago.

-Take a look.
-Does it speak to you?
-Some, in the vast and quiet desert, believe they have seen Kokopelli dance across a wall, carrying his bag of lusty seeds.
+Some people, in the vast and quiet desert, believe they have seen Kokopelli dance across a wall, carrying his bag of lusty seeds.
 We don’t know what all the symbols mean.
-We do know that the hunter-gatherers who lived back then had a harsh existence, straddling the edge between life and death.
+We do know that hunter-gatherers who lived then had a harsh existence, straddling the edge between life and death.
 They didn’t have time to make fanciful doodles.

-The images, like hieroglyphs, may represent conversations with the spirit world, recount stories, record events, or mark trails, territorial boundaries, or locations where water could be found.
+The images may represent conversations with the spirit world, recount stories, record events, or mark trails, territorial boundaries, or locations where water could be found.
 We ask Indigenous people, alive now, what these symbols mean.
 They agree that the spiral, vibrating in every part of the globe, is a symbol of energy.